About

 But there's more, unfortunately.

-Anyways, the closest you can get is Open-Shell.
+The closest you can get to that sweet XP style is Open-Shell.

-Unrelated, but it's 6 AM; I'm tired, but of course you must know how to achieve coolness, right?
+Unrelated, but it's 6 AM; I'm tired, but you need to know how to do the thing, right?
 RIGHT?

-Now, you'll find that the icons might not be sorted how you like them; that's because it's sorted how I like them.
-You can change the icon places and configuration (along with search menu functionality) in the settings.
+Now, you'll find that the icons might not be sorted how you like them; that's because it's sorted how whoever made that skin liked them.
+(I'm not sure who made the skin.)
+You can't change the right column's icon places in the menu as easily because the icons will be missaligned, you'd have set each icon again, with each change.

 Get your mom's credit card; we are in trouble.